 The idea of civil rights is that some rights and powers are better off residing in the individual than the state.
 It is based upon the long and extensive history of governments abusing their powers.
 Two examples of documents we support which support civil rights are the U.S. Constitution and the United Nation Universal Declaration of Human Rights.Our country was founded upon a set of principles and ideals that have their most eloquent expression in our Constitution and Bill of Rights.
 Based on these core values, we support equal rights for all citizens, regardless of ethnicity, gender, race, sexual orientation, religion, country of origin, or other status, including the right of same-sex couples to marry, and the right of all women to make decisions about their reproductive health.
 We do not become a safer or stronger nation through civil rights violations.
 We all should be concerned about the ever increasing number of rights we are losing.

 With rights come responsibilities.
 We must remember that life is both individual and social, that freedom must be balanced with equality and justice.
 The Preamble to our Constitution lists “to promote the general Welfare” as one reason for its establishment.
 To an increasing degree over the past forty years — and particularly during economic crises — this charge has been ignored by both major political parties, which have instead seen fit to promote the special welfare of the rich and powerful.

-• The right to a writ of habeas corpus must be restored immediately, and criminal investigations into all post-9/11 acts perpetrated in the name of “security” must be launched.
-These include warrantless wiretapping, torture, rendition, assassination, indefinite detention, obstruction of justice, and the twisting of legal advice by executive branch and DoD lawyers to justify such acts.
+- The right to a writ of habeas corpus must be restored immediately, and criminal investigations into all post-9/11 acts perpetrated in the name of “security” must be launched.
+These include warrant-less wiretapping, torture, rendition, assassination, indefinite detention, and obstruction of justice by the executive branch with the full knowledge and cooperation of the legislative and judicial branches.

 8. Election Reform